-Students are expected to attend all assigned classes each day on time.
+Educators and administrators have a responsibility to monitor absences to determine if students and families need support.
+Students are expected to attend all assigned in-person classes or participate in all assigned remote instructional activities; except when there are necessary reasons for students to be absent.
 Upon enrollment and at the beginning of each school year, the district shall inform students and their parents/guardians of attendance expectation, the benefits of regular school attendance, the consequences of truancy, the role and responsibility of the district in regard to truancy, and resources available to assist the student and their parents/guardians in correcting truancy.
 The district will make this information available online or, upon parent/guardian request, in writing.
-The district will make reasonable efforts to enable parents/ guardians to request and receive this information in a language they can understand.
+The district will make reasonable efforts to enable parents/guardians to request and receive this information in a language they can understand.
 Parents/guardians will be required to date and acknowledge review of this information either online or in writing at the time of enrollment and at the beginning of each school year.

-It is recognized that there are rare occasions that necessitate a late arrival, early departure or legitimate excused student absence.
+It is recognized that there are rare occasions that necessitate a late arrival, early departure or legitimate excused student absence from in-person or remote learning.
 Teachers will keep a record of student absences and tardiness.
 Determination as to whether an absence is a tardy, excused or unexcused absence is made by the school in accordance with law and policy.
-The role of the parent or guardian is to ensure that his/her children attend school and to verify that the student's absence was for an excusable reason.
+The role of the parent or guardian is to ensure that their children attend school and to verify that the student's absence was for an excusable reason.